otoco-io/SmartContract/README.md

 - **addPlugin** - Add the plugin to the entity selected according to the parameters selected.
 - **attachPlugin** - Attach a pre-existing plugin to the entity.
 - **removePlugin** - Add the plugin to the entity selected according to the parameters selected.

+## Mythrill Analyzes

+Query count: 2232
+Solver time: 8895.091669082642
+The analysis was completed successfully.
+No issues were detected.

 ## References: